Breed Resources

 Rescue

 Adopting a rescue Dane that needs a new home can be a great option, particularly if you are open to an adult dog and are an experienced dog owner.
-The Great Dane Club of New England does not offer a direct rescue service but we support Great Dane Rescue of New England, Inc. (www.gdrne.org).
-If you are a GDCNE member, please see information on our Contribute page about our 2021 Rescue Challenge, in memory of Ellie Berger and Ronni Levine, that can double members’ rescue gifts made by March 31, 2021.
-Both the Great Dane Club of New England and Great Dane Rescue of New England are non-profits and contributions may be tax-deductible.
+The Great Dane Club of New England does not offer a direct rescue service but Great Dane Rescue of New England, Inc. (www.gdrne.org) and the Great Dane Club of America (www.gdca.org) are good resources.

 Other resources

-Great Dane Club of America The Great Dane Club of America, which is the parent club of the Great Dane Club of New England, offers a wealth of information, including Great Dane breed history, the breed standard, health and welfare, finding a breeder, and rescue.
+Great Dane Club of America The Great Dane Club of America, which is the parent club of the Great Dane Club of New England, offers a wealth of information, including Great Dane breed history, the breed standard, health and welfare, , and finding the right Dane.